-Role Playing games: I was first introduced to D&D with Tom Moldvay’s Basic box set that my dad bought me.
-I read through it, but didn’t really catch on.
-I didn’t have anyone to show me how to play, so the game didn’t get a lot of attention.
-But one day I was able to sit down and read Keep on the Borderlands, colored in the numbers on the dice, and asked my friends to play.
-I became the Dungeon Master, and I’ve been running games ever since.
-Many Many Many years later I met Shawn running some games on Roll20.
+I was first introduced to Role Playing games with Tom Moldvay’s Basic box set that my dad bought me.
+I read through it, but didn’t really catch on without someone to show me how to play.
+However, once I was able to sit down and read Keep on the Borderlands, colored in the numbers on the dice, and asked my friends to play, I became the Dungeon Master and have been running games ever since.

 A. A. Amirault has been involved with D&D for 19 years as both a player and a DM.
 A graduate of Dalhousie University, he holds a double major with honors in History and Theatre.
 He currently lives in Halifax, Nova Scotia, Canada.
 In addition to this page, you can check out the Role Initiative Podcast at http://roleinitiative.podbean.com